WinstonISLiang/760-FL-Parkinson-MRI/README.md

 Dropout(0.5): randomly discard neurons to reduce overfitting

 #### Hyperparameter Tuning
-Which hyperparameters choose for tuning: Learning Rate, Batch Size, Dropout Rate, Epochs, Model Depth
+Which hyperparameters choose for tuning: Learning Rate, Batch Size, Dropout Rate, Epochs
 Reason:
 learning rate: can steadily reduce loss and is not too slow.

-Batch size: suitable for the current data scale improves training efficiency and effect Dropout Rate: Prevent overfitting while retaining the expressiveness of the model
+Batch size: suitable for the current data scale improves training efficiency and effect

+Dropout Rate: Prevent overfitting while retaining the expressiveness of the model

-Epochs: The epoch that just makes loss converge without overfitting Model Depth: Current model three-layer convolution, try to add deeper
+Epochs: The epoch that just makes loss converge without overfitting

 ## Results